zhuangshaobin/Video-GPT/README.md

 ## 1. News
-- 2025-5-16:✨✨We release our 4 stages prograssive training code.
+- 2025-5-16:✨✨We release our 4 stages prograssive training code (supporting Huawei's NPU and NVIDIA's GPU).
 You can refer to [LVM/script/train](LVM/script/train) and [LVM/train](LVM/train) for detailed training information.
-- 2024-10-22:🔥🔥We release the code for OmniGen.
-Inference: [docs/inference.md](docs/inference.md) Train: [docs/fine-tuning.md](docs/fine-tuning.md)
+- 2025-5-16:✨✨We release the inference code in [LVM/script/inference](LVM/script/inference) and [LVM/inference](LVM/inference).
-- 2024-10-22:🔥🔥We release the first version of OmniGen.
-Model Weight: [Shitao/OmniGen-v1](https://huggingface.co/Shitao/OmniGen-v1) HF Demo: [🤗](https://huggingface.co/spaces/Shitao/OmniGen)
+- 2025-5-16:🔥🔥We release the first version of Video-GPT.
+Model Weight: [Video-GPT](https://huggingface.co/GrayShine/Video-GPT)

 ## 2. Overview